There was a time back when things were a little wilder – yes, it was the 90s – that the culinary options in Townsend, Tennessee were rather one note.

 Pancakes.
 Burgers.
 Sandwiches.
 All right, I’m in.

-The Apple Valley Café plays along some of the same themes as the Burger Master, just slightly more upscale and with wider variety.
+The Apple Valley Cafe plays along some of the same themes as the Burger Master, just slightly more upscale and with a wider variety.

-I’m partial to the Carving Board Ham Sandwich and, if I’m feeling feisty, the Beer Garden Nachos.
+I’m partial to the Carving Board Ham Sandwich and, if I’m feeling feisty, the Beer Garden Nachos or some BBQ.
+If you are in the mood for something lighter, you may want to try a salad instead.

 It also may well be Townsend’s best breakfast spot.